jefdaj/gander/readme.md

 It was written for a specific project consisting of around 10 million files, and has not been tested much beyond that.
-However, that project included several complete Mac filesystems and a ton of really horrendous filenames with emojis, newlines, unicode glyphs and whatever else you can think of.
+However, that project included complete Mac filesystems and a ton of really horrendous filenames with emojis, newlines, unicode glyphs and whatever else you can think of.
 So it made a decent stress test.

-There are two parts to the overall strategy in this mode:
+There are two parts to the overall strategy:

-1. Copy all the duplicate files to a cental [git-annex][1] repository and let git-annex deduplicate the file contents immediately by symlinking duplicate files to the same store path.
-That leaves a large number of directories + duplicate symlinks.
+1. Add everything to a cental [git-annex][1] repository and let git-annex deduplicate the file contents immediately by symlinking duplicate files to the same store path.
+That leaves a large number of directories + duplicate symlinks, but takes up minimal disk space.

 2. Use `gander` to iteratively deduplicate the directories and symlinks, committing after each step.
-   If you mess up a step, the full history is still available in git.
+   If you make a mistake, the full history is still available in git.
+   By reading `sha256sum`s from the git-annex symlinks we avoid re-hashing everything.

-Once satisfied that everything went according to plan you can either keep your files in git-annex or `git annex unannex` them.
+Once satisfied that everything went according to plan you can either keep your deduplicated files in git-annex or `git annex unannex` them.

+To be extra careful, you can also re-hash external folders later to confirm that everything from them made it into the annex.
+Or re-hash the annex itself to check file integrity with `git annex fsck`.

 [1]: https://git-annex.branchable.com